 New technologies give rise to incredible new possibilities for libraries and the communities they serve – and yet, copyright law sometimes seems to get in the way of realizing all those exciting new potentials.
 In this course you’ll get a solid grounding in the basics of copyright law, with particular attention to legal issues relevant to libraries.
-You’ll also have opportunities to explore specific issues of interest to you in your daily work.
+You’ll also have opportunities to consider how copyright issues are changing in virtual patron engagements, and to explore specific issues of interest to you in your daily work.

 At a glance